mmu-webdesign/Level4-web-term-1/HTML/01-introduction.md

 Excerpts from Gerry McGovern's book World Wide Waste.
 ```

+### Task 2

-Select the Run button in repl.it so the text is displayed in the browser window on the right.
+- Select the Run button in repl.it so the text is displayed in the browser window on the right.
 The page displays but there is no structure to the page.

 <img src="media/01-no-structure.png" alt="Illustration of the page in the browser with no structure" width="">

 As you can see, the browser ignores the space between the headings and paragraphs that we see in the editor.
-There is simply a single space between each page element.
+There is simply a single space between each word.

 This is because there are no elements to give the content structure, so the browser does not know what is a heading and what is a paragraph.